 Weeks to build

-The historic 3.43 hectare Howard Smith Wharves site on the Brisbane river is set to be transformed to a world class riverside precinct with more than 2.7 hectares of public open space, a 164 room Art Series Hotel, an exhibition and events centre, a craft brewery, and an array of restaurants and cafes.
+Largely abandoned since the 1960s, the historic 3.43 hectare Howard Smith Wharves site on the Brisbane River has been transformed to a world class riverside precinct.
+It includes more than 2.7 hectares of public open space, the 166 room Fantauzzo Art Series Hotel, an exhibition and events centre, craft brewery, and an array of restaurants and cafes.

 Hutchies has deep connections with Brisbane.
 We’ve grown up here and our unique history with the city means we are passionate about being involved it its evolution.
-We are absolutely thrilled to be performing the construction of the long-awaited Howard Smith Wharves revitalisation project.
-With its riverside location and rich history, the site has so much to offer the people of Brisbane, and HSW Nominees have capitalised on this potential with the design of what is set to become the city’s next great leisure destination for locals and visitors alike.
+We were absolutely thrilled to perform the construction of the long-awaited Howard Smith Wharves revitalisation project.
+With its riverside location and rich history, the site has so much to offer the people of Brisbane, and HSW Nominees have capitalised on this potential with the design of what has already become the city’s most popular new leisure destination for locals and visitors alike.